helmutkaufmann/wn-queuedresize-plugin/README.md

 ---

-## Usage in TwigThe plugin registers `qresize` as a filter and as a function.
+## Usage in Twig
+The plugin registers `qresize` as a filter and as a function.

 ### As a Filter (Drop-in style)
 ```twig